sanandak/propbook-code/README.md

 export PATH=$PROPDIR/bin:$PATH
 ```

+## Compiling and running C code

+SimpleIDE is the best way to do this.
+This is particularly true when you are
+linking `.cogc` files or `PASM` files to a main C program.
+If you download
+this repo you must point your SimpleIDE install (including library files) to this directory.

 ## Getting this code
 You can either download the code as a zip file (see the green button above labeled "Clone or Download") or you can use git as it is intended: a source code management tool (SCM).